AP European Hist

 Reminder: This course is taught asynchronously, so the above assignments will be completed depending on their availability/schedule.

 Resources: High-speed internet and a reliable computer with an internet browser.
 No specific software is required, although instructor-student cooperation regarding technical difficulties is expected.
-The course will be run through Google Classroom.
+The course will be run through Canvas and all AP Prep/assignments will be on AP Classroom (so students will need to create a College Board account at the start of the school year.
 They should also have Zoom access.

 - Western Civilization since 1300 by Jackson J. Spielvogel 9th edition (Updated AP edition) ISBN: 978-1305272293.
 I will be supplying PDFs of each chapter, so a physical copy of the book is not required